DirectedGenomics/DemoPipeline/README.md

 * `consensus.filtered.bam`: A BAM file of consensus reads after filtering to reduce errors
 * `consensus.filtered.alignment_summary_metrics.txt`: A text file containing summary metrics about the filtered consensus reads
 * `consensus.filtered.hs_metrics.txt`: A text file containing metrics about the target enrichment in the filtered consensus reads
+* `raw.somatic.vcf`: A VCF of somatic variants called from the deduped raw reads
-* `raw.vcf`: A VCF of variants called from the deduped raw reads
+* `raw.germline.vcf`: A VCF of germline variants called from the deduped raw reads
-* `consensus.vcf`: A VCF of variants called from the filtered consensus reads
+* `consensus.somatic.vcf`: A VCF of somatic variants called from the filtered consensus reads
+* `consensus.germline.vcf`: A VCF of germline variants called from the filtered consensus reads'

 A production pipeline might choose to keep only the `raw.deduped.bam` and the `consensus.filtered.bam` BAM files and delete the remaining ones, but the intermediates are retained in the demonstration pipeline so that they may be examined.